8 Pro-Tips for Retreat Planning

 Make sure to have participants stand up and stretch every 60 minutes.

 Most retreats have a presentation component.
-Be aware of how long we are asking participants to sit still and listen.
-We find that sometimes participants find it difficult to sit and listen while the program leader speaks at length, even walking around.
-Program leaders can easily be unaware of how much time has passed during their presentation and unaware of people needing to get up and move.
+Be aware of how long we ask participants to sit still and listen.
+Sometimes, participants find it difficult to sit and listen while the program leader speaks at length, even while walking around.
+Program leaders can easily be unaware of how much time has passed during their presentation and of people needing to get up and move.

 Therefore, in addition to breaking every 90 minutes (about 1 and a half hours) for some reflection time, we suggest you take a minute every 60 minutes throughout the day to have everyone stand up, walk around the room, stretch, or swing their arms.
-I used to toss a beach ball around the room which was not only a wonderful way to create movement, but it also made people laugh.
+I used to toss a beach ball around the room, which was a wonderful way to create movement and made people laugh.

-It is amazing how simple these breaks are and what a significant impact they have on our well-being.
-Not only does the body movement relieve the stiffness that comes from sitting, but it also gives the brain a mental break which helps with retention.
+It is amazing how simple these breaks are and their significant impact on our well-being.
+Not only does the body movement relieve the stiffness that comes from sitting, but it also gives the brain a mental break, which helps with retention.
 At Monte Toyon Camp in the redwood forest of Aptos, California, stepping outside the door for 60 seconds will be highly rewarding.

 Pro-Tip 4: Necessary Nature